aftersound/weave/docs/param-deriver-development-guide.md

   }
 }
 ```
 - Weave service runtime periodically scans for changes of service metadata, it'll see this service metadata and load it.
+Once service metadata is loaded, service is realized.
 - Lastly, make a service call to verify if the deriver works as expected.
 ```html
 http://WEAVE_INSTANCE:PORT/base64-deriver-verification?q1=aGVsbG8=